qqself/qqself/README.md

 - Shared core Rust library with all the logic e.g. parsing/encryption with Web-Assembly support
 - Multiple experimental frontends - CLI/PWA and the one with gamification elements

+## Research about long-term skill development

+Do you know a good book/paper/article/research about long-term skill development:

+- How to achieve mastery?
+- What causes us to give up, what helps us keep pushing and continue?
+- How to start learning new skill, overcome fear?
+- How to live through plateau, when no progress is visible?

+Have a look what we have in [library.md](research/library.md) and create PR with your suggestions.
+Thank you!

 ## Status

 - `core`